Michael Falkesgaard

-Michael Aksel Bataican Falkesgaard (born 9 April 1991) is a professional footballer who plays as a goalkeeper for Thai League 1 club Bangkok United.
-Born in Denmark, he represents the Philippines national team.
-Born in Denmark to a Danish father and a Filipino mother, Falkesgaard represented Denmark at the youth levels and then decided to represent the Philippines at the senior level.
+Michael Aksel Bataican Falkesgaard (born 9 April 1991) is a professional footballer who plays as a goalkeeper for Thai League 1 club Port.
+Born in Denmark, he represented the Philippines national team.

 Early life

 Falkesgaard was born in Denmark to a Danish father and a Filipino mother.
 He was influenced by his father and elder brother to take up football.
 When he was five years old, he asked his father to take him to the youth academy of the local club Kastrup BK.
 He stated that his football role model was fellow Danish goalkeeper Peter Schmeichel.

 Club career

 Denmark

 Falkesgaard started his senior club career with Brøndby IF in 2010.
 In 2015, he moved to Odense Boldklub where he was the first-choice goalkeeper.
 However, a few matches into the season, he suffered a serious ACL injury that required surgery.
 He returned from injury and later joined rival club FC Midtjylland, but he was not able to play a single match for them.